HelloSebastian/hello-stimulus-bundle/README.md

 *Assuming the controller is located at `assets/controllers/user/user_form_controller.js`*

-- the" HTML" stimulus type
+- the "HTML" stimulus type

   ```php
   $this->formController = new StimulusFormHelper('user--user-form');